bcheidemann/tracing-js/README.md

 ### Unused Spans

+> We intend to fix the memory leak described here in a future version by making
+> use of a `WeakMap` to hold on to pending span references.
+However, this
+> requires some refactoring and further testing to ensure that it will not
+> interfere with asynchronous context tracking.

 Generally, it is recommended not to dynamically create spans which might not be entered.
 This is because subscribers need to hold onto references to these spans, as they cannot know that the span will not be entered.
 Therefore, an